WayhomeUK/fe-tech-test/README.md

 In `src/locations/data/location-data` there is an array of locations imported into `Locations`

-The brief is to use this array of locations to:

-1. group each location by its county
+The brief is to use this array of locations to group each location by its county and list in the `Locations` component.

-2. list each county with it's towns in the `Locations` component like this example:
+Example

 - Bedfordshire